tsani/jerrington.me/pages/bread.md

 Dates for the bread are the day the preparation started, not the day of the bake.

+## 21 February 2023

+We ran out of milk, so I substituted the milk for flour at the appropriate ratio in the usual recipe.

+This morning I noticed that the dough rose _substantially_ less!
+I'm not exactly sure why, but I have a few ideas:

+- colder dough: the milk is scalded, and then combined with the water (cold) making a ~120°F liquid that gets combined with the dough.
+Since the dough is warmer, the yeast acts faster and produces more rise.
+- sugar: milk contains sugars, so the yeast eats these up and produces more rise.

+It's actually probably a combination of these two.
+It would probably be fine to go with a colder dough that has less sugar _if I bulk ferment the dough longer._ I did a ~14 hour bulk ferment as usual, but it ought to be maybe 24 hours instead.

 ## 19 February 2023

 This time I'm going to try a preferment.